deniszykov/msgpack-unity3d/README.md

 ```

 ## IL2CPP - AOT
 :grey_exclamation: An additional preparation should be made for AOT execution platforms.
 A `link.xml` file should be added in project's root folder.
-This file should exclude `DataMemberAttribute` type from IL stripping.
+This file should exclude _System.Runtime.Serialization.dll_ assembly from IL stripping.
 Read more about [IL code stripping](https://docs.unity3d.com/Manual/IL2CPP-BytecodeStripping.html) in official documentation.

 ## Contacts
 Please send any questions at support@gamedevware.com